agsh/onvif/README.md

 Options are:
 - hostname
-- username, password (optional, to deal with majority functions)
+- username, password (optional, to deal with majority of functions)
 - port (optional)

+If the username and password are present, camera tries to connect automatically.
+Otherwise use `connect` method.
+Without credentials you can execute only `getSystemDateAndTime` method.

 Callback (optional) executes when the cam is initialised.
 Single argument for this function is possible error.